- Topic: Understanding Dockless Shared E-Scooter Travel Behavior: A Data-Driven Approach to Trip Purpose Classification

 Fig. 4: Spatial distributions of local coefficients on working day and t-value with significance less than 90%.

-GWR
+GWR |

+The capacity and proximity of bike stations are positively correlated with bike usage.
+Gravity-based accessibility to metro stations of bike stations may increase bike flow.
 The bike stations nearby shopping malls, bus stations, restaurants, financial and educational places are also positively correlated with bike usage.
+Population density has a statistically negative impact on bike usage. |

-Most of the coefficient appears to have zero or negative value in the central areas of Suzhou (Old Town) while surrounding areas have modest built environment effect on bike flows.
+The effects of built environment are divergent across the Suzhou region.
+Most of the coefficient appears to have zero or negative value in the central areas of Suzhou (Old Town) while surrounding areas have modest built environment effect on bike flows. |

 The goodness of fit in the GWR is better than the global regression model.